Brett1981/PopcornExport/README.md

 ## Usage

-This .NET Core console application is made to export all the data from the original Popcorn Time API to a private Azure DocumentDb/MongoDb database.
+This .NET Core console application is made to export all the data from the original Popcorn Time API to a private Azure DocumentDb database.

 # Details

 Images and torrent files are stored on Azure Storage.

-Data is stored in MongoDB database through Azure DocumentDb.
+Data is stored in Azure DocumentDb.

 ## Language and tools